 When the Chinese see my calligraphy, they generally respond with enthusiastic admiration.
 But that says nothing.
 They are generally nice, friendly people.

 But who cares?
-The time I spend doing calligraphy is spent fishing by other guys – and some never coming home with a catch.
+The time I spend doing calligraphy is spent fishing with other guys – and some never coming home with a catch.

-Anyway, I never liked this kind of artificial boundries but was fascinated by this idea.
-My point of view was confirmed in a pleasant way, for example by Dame Mitsuko Uchida who plays such a lovely Mozart that moves one to tears.
+Anyway, I never liked this kind of artificial boundary but was fascinated by this idea.
+My point of view was confirmed pleasantly, for example by Dame Mitsuko Uchida who plays such a lovely Mozart that moves one to tears.

 This calligraphy I am presenting is rather easy to read, but hardly anyone even in China will really understand it because it refers to different historical personalities that hardly anyone knows anymore.
 The text says:

-The white weeping willows grow in fresh green, and the purple-backed duckweed fine grained.
-In March, looking for Fang to ride a phoenix couple, sing together for a while on the way to Tasha.
+The white weeping willows grow in fresh green, and the purple-backed duckweed is fine-grained.
+In March, looking for Fang to ride a phoenix couple, and sing together for a while on the way to Tasha.

-The light-receiving courtyard hurts Qiyan, and the drizzle wet warbler on the terrace.
-Don’t ask Dongjun to complain about his grievances, since spring dream is unclear.)
+The light-receiving courtyard hurts Qiyan and the drizzle wet warbler on the terrace.
+Don’t ask Dongjun to complain about his grievances, since the spring dream is unclear.)

 Why am I telling this?
 It aims to help illustrate that Chinese calligraphy is a very complex subject.
 Every single brushstroke, even a dot, is a small philosophical world and is also stylistically determined.
-Some characters consist of a few strokes only, but there are often characters with 20 or even 30 stroke and they have to be composed correctly first.
+Some characters consist of a few strokes only, but there are often characters with 20 or even 30 strokes and they have to be composed correctly first.
 A dot too much can change the meaning of the word.
-And then the charcters have to be set in relation to each other and so much more.
+And then the characters have to be set about each other and so much more.

-So it is just like in classical music, for example.
-There are the basics, the disciplined finger exercises, keyboard up and down and gradually you penetrate into the depths.
-From this simplified representation it quickly becomes clear that the road to the heights of calligraphy is a very long one.
+So it is just like classical music, for example.
+There are the basics, the disciplined finger exercises, keyboard up and down, and gradually you penetrate into the depths.
+From this simplified representation, it quickly becomes clear that the road to the heights of calligraphy is a very long one.